readingpractice/readingpractice.github.io/book.md

 permalink: /book/
 ---

-[Click here](https://press.uchicago.edu/ucp/books/book/chicago/R/bo222256991.html) to pre-order _Reading Practice: The Pursuit of Natural Knowledge_ (coming August 2024) from The University of Chicago Press.
+[Click here](https://press.uchicago.edu/ucp/books/book/chicago/R/bo222256991.html) to pre-order _Reading Practice: The Pursuit of Natural Knowledge_ (coming August 2024) from The University of Chicago Press.<br>

 _Reading Practice: The Pursuit of Natural Knowledge from Manuscript to Print_ tells the story of how ordinary English people grew comfortable acting as adjudicators of natural knowledge